golem9247/IDA-endesia/README.md

 - clear : clear terminal
 - sections : list binary sections
 - eval_list : list all attributes for expressions
+- uncolor : Remove all generated color created by matching instructions const

 ## BUGS & SUPPORT

 for now, this program has been tested on armv7 and x86. feel free to pull req/create an issue

+# DEV

+AND/OR/NOT